I Tried The Paleo Diet for Seven Days. Here’s What Happened.

-Don’t feel like you must jump into eating Paleo 85 percent of the time right from the start.
+Don’t feel like you must start eating healthy 85% of the time right from the start.
 Even a small shift in the way you eat will make a big difference—and feeling better can help motivate you to keep moving forward.

-One way to think about the 85/15 rule is to focus on how you eat non-Paleo for that 15 percent of the time.
-Ideally, you want to think of it as the 85/10/5 rule, where the non-Paleo category is split into a goal of 10 percent minimally processed food, like legumes and dairy, and 5 percent processed food, like packaged snacks and desserts.
+One way to think about the 85/15 rule is to focus on how you eat non-Paleo for that 15% of the time.
+Ideally, you want to think of it as the 85/10/5 rule, where the non-Paleo category is split into a goal of 10% minimally processed food, like legumes and dairy, and 5% processed food, like packaged snacks and desserts.
 Categorizing your non-Paleo foods into “minimally processed” and “processed” can help remind you that not all non-Paleo foods are highly processed foods, and that there are tiers of healthy foods instead of just good or bad foods.

 In fact, it might help to mentally color code foods according to traffic light colors: green for Paleo, yellow for unprocessed non-Paleo foods, and red for processed foods.

 Let’s consider people eating a typical Standard American Diet.
-They probably eat 25 percent of Paleo-friendly foods, 25 percent of minimally processed non-Paleo foods like grains, legumes, and dairy, and a whopping 50 percent of highly processed food.
-To go from this method of eating to a strict Paleo diet can be a challenge!
+They probably eat 25% of Paleo-friendly foods, 25% of minimally processed non-Paleo foods like grains, legumes, and dairy, and a whopping 50% of highly processed food.
+To go from this method of eating to a strict diet can be a challenge!

-If your diet resembles the typical Standard American Diet, you don’t have to jump straight into eating Paleo 85 percent of the time.
-Here’s an achievable steppingstone approach that simply replaces 25 percent of the processed food with optimal Paleo foods.
-It's a big step towards the 85 percent Paleo that we recommend, and it can lead to a big improvement in your health and well-being.
+If your diet resembles the typical Standard American Diet, you don’t have to jump straight into eating Paleo 85% of the time.
+Here’s an achievable steppingstone approach that simply replaces 25% of the processed food with optimal Paleo foods.
+It’s a big step to start eating healthy that we recommend, and it can lead to big improvements in your health and well-being.

 If you use the steppingstone approach, you’ll find it far more attainable to get to the ideal 85/10/5 ratio.

 Why go this route instead of changing your diet cold turkey?
-Because if you make the shift to eating Paleo 50 percent of the time, your palate will change, and you’ll actually want to eat those healthier foods.
-Plus, you’re sure to see improvements in your health and weight that will motivate you to move up in compliance.
+Because if you make the shift to eating Paleo 50% of the time, your palate will change, and you’ll actually want to eat those healthier foods.
+Plus, you’re sure to see breakthroughs in your health and weight that will motivate you to move up in compliance.

-Many people may end up short of the final goal and cap out at around 75 percent optimal Paleo foods, 15 percent minimally processed foods and 10 percent processed foods.
+Many people may end up short of the final goal and cap out at around 75% optimal foods, 15% minimally processed foods and 10% processed foods.
 But if this is a ratio that you can stick with, do it.
 We still see it as a successful dietary change!

 To help you incorporate this steppingstone approach into your diet, let’s take an example of going out to eat at a restaurant.
-Before your decision to improve your diet, a typical menu choice might have been the following:
+Before your decision to start eating healthy, a typical menu choice might have been the following:

 - Appetizer: Deep-fried onion rings